Facebook Status Screw-Ups | Reader's Digest

 Story: While Palm and Rust were on vacation in the Bahamas in 2009, they saw a wild iguana.
 They killed it.
 And they cooked and ate it.
 And they took photos of the whole process … and posted them on their Facebook profiles.

 Busted!
 Iguanas are endangered species in the Bahamas.
 Someone contacted authorities about the photos, and Bahamian police tracked down and arrested the couple.
 They were released from jail on $500 bail and eventually paid fines for their illegal meal.
+Here are some other animals you probably didn’t know are endangered.

 Dead Wrong